-The flipside, though, is that automated trading can be extremely liberating.
-Turning control over to a computer – as long as you trust its decisions – frees you up to do other tasks (likely developing more and more strategies!).
+The flipside though, is that automated trading can be extremely liberating.
+Turning control over to a computer – as long as you trust its decisions – frees you up to do other tasks (like developing more and more strategies!).
 Adding automated strategies to a portfolio can be fun and exciting, as well as hopefully ultimately profitable.

 In this article, I’ll discuss some of the basics, and provide a few handy tools for you to use in your automation.
 This article is far from complete coverage of automation (the perils of unattended trading, and the use of virtual private servers are aspects of automated trading deserving of their own articles, for example).
 I’ll use the TradeStation platform for all examples and coding, but the concepts apply to all trading software platforms.

-Unfortunately, you cannot trade the live symbol “@CL,” since TradeStation needs to know which contract month you want to trade.
+Unfortunately, you cannot trade the live symbol, “@CL” since TradeStation needs to know which contract month you would want to trade.
 Thankfully, they provide continuous monthly contracts, such as “@CLV14” for October, 2014 and “@CLX14” for November, 2014.
 Each is identical to @CL when it is the front contract.

 Since you tested your strategy with the @CL symbol, which always trades the lead contract, you want to make sure your live trading matches up with it.
 If the current month is November, you don’t want to trade the December contract, since then you are introducing the Nov-Dec spread dynamics into your trading, which is not what you tested.
 Always trade only what you tested!

 So, how do you monitor that you are trading the correct contract?
-It obviously can get hairy when multiple strategies, multiple instruments and multiple charts are involved.
-To assist me with this, I create a simple paint bar indicator, which you can find at the end of the article.
+It obviously can get hairy when multiple strategies, multiple instruments, and multiple charts are involved.
+To assist me with this, I created a simple paint bar indicator which you can find at the end of the article.